rvflash/goup/README.md

 It parses `go.mod` files to get dependencies with their version, uses [go-git](https://github.com/src-d/go-git) to retrieve the list of remote tags and performs comparisons to advise to update if necessary.
-The main purpose is using it as a linter in continuous integration or in development process, but you can use it to keep updated the `go.mod` files, see the `-f` option.
+The main purpose is using it as a linter in continuous integration or in development process, but you can also use it to keep updated the `go.mod` files, see the `-f` option.

 ## Features